shreyash00007/Competitive-coding/README.md

 # Competitive-coding
-This for My Competitive coding
+This is Competitive coding examples

 ### Data in Data out
 >[Data in Data out]()